Syed Nawab Ali Chowdhury

 Syed Nawab Ali Chowdhury (29 December 1863 – 17 April 1929) was Nawab of Dhanbari of Tangail in East Bengal (modern day Bangladesh).
-He was one of the founders of Dhaka University.
-He was the first Muslim minister of united Bengal.
-He was minister of education.
-His grandson Muhammad Ali Bogra became the third prime minister of Pakistan.
-His son, and Bogra's uncle, Syed Hasan Ali Chowdhury was a minister of East Pakistan government and MP of the second Bangladesh Jatiyo Sangshad.

-Birth and childhood
+Early life

 Nawab Ali Chowdhury was born in Dhanbari, Tangail to a zamindar family.
 250 years prior to his birth his great grandfather Shah Syed Khuda Bokhs settled in Dhanbari.
-Nawab Ali Chowdhury was taught Arabic, Persian, and Bengali by his tutor in his childhood.
+Nawab Ali Chowdhury studied Arabic, Persian, and Bengali.
 He went to Rajshahi Collegiate School and later graduated from St. Xavier's College.